Fosroc: Burj Al Arab

 Al Gurg Fosroc was required to work hand in hand with the contractors and other project consultants to identify the best product combinations that would provide optimal performance in difficult circumstances.
 The Burj Al Arab is the world's tallest hotel, constructed on a man-made island, surrounded by a seawater environment.
 Amongst a myriad of construction challenges, careful consideration needed to be given in the selection of concrete admixtures and products to provide waterproofing and pile heads.

-Hyundai Mipo Shipyard

-Location: Hyundai Mipo Dockyard, Ulsan, South Korea

-Constructed in 1975, the Hyundai Mipo shipyard is among the world’s largest and most sophisticated shipyard facilities with a total area of 660,000 square metres.
-Fosroc Korea demonstrated the recommended solutions for each type of repair at the site.
-The various repair types included: building façade, rapid setting road repairs and extended-life repairs using anti-corrosion solutions.